abhigyank/IG-NoFollow-Extension/README.md

+### How to use
+1. Go to your instagram profile page (Ex. https://www.instagram.com/yourusername )
+1. Refresh the page
+1. Once the page is loaded, click the extension and wait for information to retreived
+1. When all the information is retrieved, the follow data is displayed to you in a new tab

 ### Disclaimer
 * This software is provided for educational purposes only and is provided "AS IS", without warranty of any kind, express or